 There are many services in each direction a day, offering a good, cheap way to travel by train from Sungai Petani.

-These shuttle trains stop (southbound) at :
+These shuttle trains travel southbound through Kedah to the state of Penang and stop at :

-Northbound they stop at :
+Northbound they travel to the state of Perlis stopping at :

-All Intercity trains to /from Sg.
+Please Note : All Intercity trains to /from Sg.
 Petani are now cancelled.

 You can use this train to get to many of the popular tourist destinations in Thailand, such as Hat Yai, Surat Thani (where you can transfer to the ports for boats out to the islands of Koh Samui and Koh Phangan), Chumphon (for boats to Koh Tao), Hua Hin and the capital, Bangkok.